-It is well known that high employee satisfaction contributes significantly to high customer satisfaction, which drives intent to return, and therefore, financial results.
-High employee satisfaction expresses itself as enthusiasm in one’s work, which directly impacts the experience of the customer.
+It is well known that high employee engagement contributes significantly to high customer satisfaction, which drives intent to return, and therefore, financial results.
+High employee engagement expresses itself as enthusiasm in one’s work, which directly impacts the experience of the customer.
 Likewise, high customer satisfaction expresses itself as enthusiasm toward a particular organization, its products or services, which directly impacts the intent to return rate.
 It is a short leap, then, to understand how a high intent to return rate among customers impacts financial results.
-But with so many variables affecting employee and customer satisfaction, how does one determine those of greatest importance, so that interventions aimed at increasing satisfaction are of maximum effectiveness?
-The answer is in the NBRI Root Cause Analysis derived from employee and customer survey data.
+But with so many variables affecting employee engagement and customer satisfaction, how does one determine those of greatest importance, so that interventions aimed at increasing engagement and satisfaction are of maximum effectiveness?
+The answer is in a Root Cause Analysis derived from employee survey and customer survey data.

 We begin by acknowledging the fact that we are assessing ‘human perceptions’ when we conduct customer surveys and employee surveys, and that to each person, perceptions of the way things are create a personal reality.
 Right or wrong, Perception = Reality.
 In addition, some perceptions dominate and propel (‘drive’) other perceptions, and perceptions as a whole determine human behavior.
 The NBRI Employee Root Cause Analysis is designed to identify those perceptions in the employee population that drive the greatest number of other perceptions to the greatest extents, because it is those core, or root, perceptions that are driving employee behavior.
 With appropriate interventions to the root perceptions, or root causes of employee behavior, we change the perceptions and therefore, the behavior.